 2. When I was 20 she called me a whore.
-I had spent the night at my boyfriend’s house (who I had been dating for over a year) – and FYI, the word whore was the furthest thing from who I was.
+I had spent the night at my boyfriend’s house (who I had been dating for over a year) (and did I mention that I was 20??) – and FYI, the word whore was the furthest thing from who I was.
 It was her disease talking.
 My mom was the sweetest, most generous soul.
 She rarely said anything mean, ever.
 I’m pretty certain she was either hungover or doing what alcoholics do best – marinating in self pity and wondering what she had done the night before.
 I know now from my vantage point as a grownup that it was her alcoholism talking – but back then, at 20 – I was unbelievably hurt.
 I wish I could delete it.

 3. I wish just once I could have seen her dive under the water in the pool and get her hair wet.
 I never saw her with wet hair – she didn’t want to ruin the weekly hair-do she got at Casa Elegante. (-:

 4. I wish I hadn’t been so surprised when I found a box of letters I’d written her on her bedside table after she died.
 She had saved literally everthing I’d ever written for her – and this discovery really shocked me because I never knew she cared about it, I never in my wildest imaginings thought she had saved any of this stuff.
 My gold baby bracelet was in there too, with my name on it.
 She’d put it there for me to find – a little box of love.
 As if to say: I loved you more than you thought I did.
 One of the cards said:

 “Congratulations on giving up smoking mom!
 I’m so proud of you!
 YOU CAN DO IT!!”